ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 # Introduction

 When DNS clients wish to use encrypted DNS protocols such as DNS-over-TLS (DoT)
-{{!RFC7858}} or DNS-over-HTTPS (DoH) {{!RFC8484}}, they require additional information beyond the IP address of the DNS server, such as the resolver's hostname, non-standard ports, or URL paths.
+{{!RFC7858}}, DNS-over-QUIC (DoQ) {{!RFC9250}}, or DNS-over-HTTPS (DoH) {{!RFC8484}},
+they require additional information beyond the IP address of the DNS server, such as the resolver's hostname, non-standard ports, or URI templates.
 However, common configuration mechanisms only provide the resolver's IP address during configuration.
-Such mechanisms include network provisioning protocols like DHCP {{?RFC2132}} and IPv6 Router Advertisement (RA) options {{?RFC8106}}, as well as manual configuration.
+Such mechanisms include network provisioning protocols like DHCP
+{{?RFC2132}} {{?RFC8415}} and IPv6 Router Advertisement (RA) options {{?RFC8106}},
+as well as manual configuration.

 This document defines two mechanisms for clients to discover designated resolvers using DNS server Service Binding (SVCB, {{I-D.ietf-dnsop-svcb-https}})